Ben-Semmler/minishell_42/readme.txt

--echo doesnt count multiple spaces between words, reads from args -single and double quotes don't work quite like bash, works for now but needs further refinement -Running executables is a bit janky for some reason
+-echo doesnt count multiple spaces between words, reads from args -single and double quotes don't work quite like bash, works for now but needs further refinement -Running executables is a bit janky for some reason -Commands should only be added to the history if it is valid -command cd does not work because it is a child process now. dunno how to fix

 CODING STANDARD:
 I've made some extra coding standard rules to keep our project looking consistent